LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 instance, a bug that leads to a type-level error during the evaluation of the component that contains it is trivial to locate.
-In contrast, a bug that is non-trivial to locate is one that causes the buggy component to evaluate without an error but produce instead a value of the wrong type.
-An interesting bug is one where the value with the wrong type manages also to cross undetected to at least another component before a type-level check flags it.
+In contrast, a bug that is non-trivial to locate is one that causes the buggy component to evaluate without an error and to produce a value of the wrong type.
+An interesting bug is one where the value with the wrong type manages also to cross undetected to at least one other component before a type-level check flags it.
 Good mutators should be able to produce these interesting bugs.

 > - I don't understand where the 16,800 number comes from.
 Is it an